jasonyzhang/relpose/README.md

 rotations using the pairwise predictor.
 Currently, the demo supports using a Maximum Spanning Tree and Coordinate Ascent for joint camera pose inference.

+## Evaluation

+Please see [docs/eval.md](docs/eval.md) for instructions on evaluating on sequential, MST, and coordinate ascent inference.

 Current code release progress:
 - [x] Demo